hct-ux/preact-netlify/content/blog/introduction.md

 ## For developers

-The best way to get started is to read our [developer guide](https://darling-kataifi-e3972e.netlify.app/blog/developer-guide.md).
+To get started, see our [developer guide](https://darling-kataifi-e3972e.netlify.app/blog/developer-guide.md).

 We're moving from bespoke icons to using the Feather Icons library, which is included as a dependency.
 See the [official documentation](https://github.com/feathericons/feather).